catberry/catberry/docs/index.md

 ```

 And then follow usage instructions you can find
-[here](https://github.com/catberry/catberry-cli) or just use help of
+[here](https://github.com/catberry/catberry-cli) or just use the help of
 catberry utility:

 ```